gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >
 > 1. **IGV** {% icon tool %}: To display the result in IGV open the IGV browser local on your computer.
 > 2. **Galaxy** {% icon tool %}: Click on the right history panel on the Bowtie2 item.
-> 3. **Galaxy** {% icon tool %}: Choose in the history on the computed Bowtie2 results and click on 'local' at 'display with IGV'.
+> 3. **Galaxy** {% icon tool %}: Choose in the history the computed Bowtie2 results and click on 'local' at 'display with IGV'.
 > 4. **IGV** {% icon tool %}: The BAM file should be opened in the IGV browser and the genome should be loaded automatically.
 >
 >       > ### {% icon tip %} Tip: Get access to more genomes
 >       >
->       >If the genome of your interest is not there check if its
+>       >If your genome of interest is not there check if it is
 >       >available via "More...".
-Is this is not the case you can add it manually via the menu
+If this is not the case you can add it manually via the menu
 >       >"Genomes -> Load Genome from..."
 >       >
 >       > ![alt text](../../images/igv_select_genome.png "Select genome")